seerge/g-helper/docs/README.md

 #### Where can I find app settings or logs ?
 You can find them under ``%AppData%\GHelper`` folder.
 Please include them when posting a new bug-report or issue.

+### App refuses to run on startup / runs without icon in tray on startup
+Open app, and uncheck and check again "run on startup".
+If it still doesn't help (by some reason), you can manually delete "GHelper" task in windows Task Scheduler app, and then check "run on startup" again.

 #### How do I uninstall G-helper?
 G-helper is a single exe, and it doesn't install anything in the system.
 To remove it - you can simply delete exe :) If you have applied any custom fan profiles or PPTs - before removing I would recommend selecting your favorite performance mode (for example balanced) and clicking "Factory defaults" under Fans + Power.